-Study in Theology as a cognate field is required for those concentrating in Old Testament or New Testament in the Master of Arts in Biblical and Theological Studies program.
+Study in Theology as a cognate field is required for those concentrating in Old Testament or New Testament in the Master of Theological Studies program.
 This course involves a preliminary study of enduring and recent issues in the study of Theology.
 Note: This course is a supervised study and culminates in a final examination which is the Theology Cognate comprehension examination.

-Prerequisite: Restricted to MA(BTS) students.
+Prerequisite: Restricted to MTS students.
 This course is conducted as an individual Directed Study, requiring permission of the Registrar, Dean and instructor.